Tierion/merkle-tools/README.md

 ### getTreeReadyState()

 Returns boolean indicating if the tree is build and ready to supply its root and proofs.
 The Ready state is True only after the tree is built with 'makeTree'.
-Adding leaves or restting the tree will change the ready state to False.
+Adding leaves or resetting the tree will change the ready state to False.

 ```js
 var isReady =  merkleTools.getTreeReadyState();